 Paula Fernandez Costagliola - Treasurer/Exec

-Heather Thorne - Trap line coordinator, Albert Town
+Stu and Heather Thorne - Trap line coordinators, Albert Town

 Judy Thompson - Trap line coordinator, Luggate